UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/gabriel.bilciurescu_eduard_ionut.pica/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+The hardware components arrived.
 ### Week 7 - 19 May
+Changed the power supply method, and came up with a new solution to power up the pico w.
+Continued to develop the software part, with focus on the onewire communication protocol with the temperature sensor.
 ### Week 20 - 26 May

 ## Hardware